 Traditional HTTP load testing is not capable of generating realistic load based on these factors and requirements.
 These challenges require a new and comprehensive approach to combine everything in a holistic way to produce the most realistic load.
 SPAs often include new innovative ways of doing things and solving problems for users with multi-layered technology stack and RIA technologies.
 Thus, making it traditional HTTP load testing challenging to serve the testing purpose.
 To solve this problem, you need a platform that enables you to record actual transactions and interactions in real browsers and from multiple-locations.
 Ease of recording these transactions and scripting also plays a vital role in selecting such a platform; else, you would waste your time scripting rather than real HTTP load testing.

 LoadView comes with the EveryStep Web Recorder to create load testing scenarios with a simple point and click scripting that gets you going in no time.
 With LoadView, you can also test users from real browsers from multiple locations to verify that your application is running fine and serving accurate content under stress without lagging or bottlenecks.
 The combination of the EveryStep Web Recorder with the LoadView platform creates such a comprehensive load testing platform that you can proactively figure out everything required for your SPAs to perform consistently and correctly under all load testing use cases.

-Try the LoadView platform today and receive $20 in load testing credits to get started!
+Try the LoadView platform today and receive up to 5 free load tests to get started!